tgkhang/BruteForce-For-Fun/Bruteforce/LC/TOP/0_TOP.md

 - [ ] Decoded String at Index

 ## Sliding Window

 - Longest Substring Without Repeating Characters (3) ✅
+- Minimum Number of Operations to Make All Array Elements Equal to 1 (2654) ✅
 - [ ] Substring with Concatenation of All Words
 - [ ] Contains Duplicate III
 - [ ] Longest Duplicate Substring